CrumpLab/CrumpBrosowskyMilliken_QJEP/README.md

 # CrumpBrosowskyMilliken_QJEP
-This data repository contains the raw data for each experiment from:
+This data repository contains the raw data from Crump, Brosowsky, & Milliken (In Press).

 Crump, M. J. C., Brosowsky, N., and Milliken, B. (In Press).
 Reproducing the location-based context-specific proportion congruent effect for frequency unbiased items: A reply to Hutcheon and Spieler (2016).
 Quarterly Journal of Experimental Psychology, OnlineFirst.